sul-dlss-deprecated/rialto-etl/README.md

 ### Pipeline to harvest Researchers from Stanford

 Notes:
-* This takes about 20 min as it has to make ~796 requests to get the full 1.6GB of data.
+* The extract step takes about 20 min as it has to make ~796 requests to get the full 1.6GB of data.
 * The transform step depends on `organizations.json` from organizations pipeline.
+* The transform step takes about 13 minutes on a single thread

 ```
 exe/extract call StanfordResearchers > researchers.ndj